automl/hydra-smac-sweeper/README.md

 You can also add `hydra/sweeper=SMAC` to your command line.

 ## Hyperparameter Search Space
-TODO add info that search space can be json file

 SMAC offers to optimize several types of hyperparameters: uniform floats, integers, categoricals and can even manage conditions and forbiddens.
 The definition of the hyperparameters is based on [ConfigSpace](https://github.com/automl/ConfigSpace/).
 The syntax of the hyperparameters is according to ConfigSpace's json serialization.
 Please see their [user guide](https://automl.github.io/ConfigSpace/master/User-Guide.html) for more information on how to configure hyperparameters.

+You can provide the search space either as a path to a json file stemming from ConfigSpace's [serialization](https://automl.github.io/ConfigSpace/main/api/serialization.html) or you can directly specify your search space in your yaml configuration files.

 Your yaml-configuration file must adhere to following syntax:
 ```yaml